 10. T – Pins

-- the head is a skinny loop perpendicular to the shaft
+- Head – skinny loop that is perpendicular to the shaft

 Storing Sewing Pins

-As you work with different types of fabrics, your collection of pins should grow.
+As you work with different types of fabrics and sewing projects, your collection of pins will probably grow.

 Because straight sewing pins look very much alike, you don’t want to mix up the different types of pins.